All-Party Parliamentary Group for Children Who Need Palliative Care

 Together for Short Lives is the Secretariat for the All-Party Parliamentary Group (APPG) for Children Who Need Palliative Care, which seeks to educate, inform and motivate Parliamentarians to take action to help transform the lives of children and young people across the UK with life-limiting and life-threatening conditions.
 You can see a list of the group's members here.

 The APPG is conducting an inquiry on the extent to which the government is meeting its end of life care choice commitment for babies, children and young people.
-From 24 November – 15 January, the group is keen to receive written evidence submissions from young people, families, professionals, children’s palliative care services, government, public bodies and others.
+It is keen to hear from young people, families, professionals, children’s palliative care services, government, public bodies and others.

 In July 2015, the government published ‘Our Commitment to You for End of Life Care’.
 This sets out what ministers expect commissioners to achieve for babies, children and young people with life-limiting and life-threatening conditions, including: